apache/spark/docs/job-scheduling.md

 This requirement is especially important for shuffles.
 During a shuffle, the Spark executor first writes its own map outputs locally to disk, and then acts as the server for those files when other executors attempt to fetch them.
-In the event of stragglers, which are tasks that run for much longer than their peers, dynamic allocation may remove an executor before the shuffle completes, in which case the shuffle files written by that executor must be recomputed unnecessarily.
+In the event of stragglers, which are tasks that run for much longer than their peers, elastic scaling may remove an executor before the shuffle completes, in which case the shuffle files written by that executor must be recomputed unnecessarily.

 The solution for preserving shuffle files is to use an external shuffle service, also introduced